dmeehan1968/junie-explorer/README.md

 This refactor removes the server-side method that previously injected `window.chartData` on the project page.

+### Project Metrics Chart

+The Project Metrics Chart on the home page has been enhanced to support:
+- **View Toggling**: Users can switch between viewing metrics aggregated by Project or broken down by Model.
+- **Data Source**: Model breakdown data is derived from `LlmResponseEvent` metrics.
+- **API Support**: The `/api/projects/graph` endpoint accepts a `breakdown=model` parameter to return detailed datasets.

 ### Worker Bundling

 For the application to work correctly as a single-file executable, web workers must be bundled and embedded into the application.